Virtualization: Hardware virtualization

-Hardware virtualization or platform virtualization refers to the creation of a virtual machine that acts like a real computer with an operating system.
+Hardware virtualization (or platform virtualization) pools computing resources across one or more virtual machines.
+A virtual machine implements functionality of a (physical) computer with an operating system.
+The software or firmware that creates a virtual machine on the host hardware is called a hypervisor or virtual machine monitor.

 Software executed on these virtual machines is separated from the underlying hardware resources.
 For example, a computer that is running Arch Linux may host a virtual machine that looks like a computer with the Microsoft Windows operating system; Windows-based software can be run on the virtual machine.

-In hardware virtualization, the host machine is the machine that is used by the virtualization and the guest machine is the virtual machine.
-The words host and guest are used to distinguish the software that runs on the physical machine from the software that runs on the virtual machine.
-The software or firmware that creates a virtual machine on the host hardware is called a hypervisor or virtual machine monitor.

 Different types of hardware virtualization include: